-I use the white pigmented shellac primer from Sherwin Williams exclusively for priming cabinets.
-The primer I used previously was Zinsser BIN, but I switched to the primer from Sherwin Williams because I'm able to get this product at a lower price and it performs the same.
+I exclusively use the white pigmented shellac primer from Sherwin Williams for priming cabinets.
+The primer I used previously was Zinsser BIN, but I switched to the primer from Sherwin Williams because I'm able to get this product at a lower price and it performs just as well.

 White shellac primer is alcohol-based with a faster drying time than oil primer.
-The primer dries as the alcohol evaporates.
+The primer dries in about thirty to forty five minutes as the alcohol evaporates.
 As you can imagine, the smell is horrible.
 You absolutely have to wear a respirator when spraying this product, or even when rolling it onto a large space.

-This Sherwin Williams primer rolls on with ease, but all white shellac primer, including this one, has the consistency of milk, which means it's extremely messy using a brush and roller.
-If you're rolling a wall, you must be very careful to cover the floors beneath with thick drop cloths, otherwise you're going to have a major mess to clean up.
+The primer rolls on with ease.
+Keep in mind, however, that all white shellac primers, including this one, have the consistency of milk, so it's extremely messy using a brush and roller.
+If you're rolling a wall, you must be very careful to cover the floors beneath with thick drop cloths; otherwise, you're going to have a major mess to clean up.
 This stuff sprinkles everywhere.

-I don't recommend this product for brushing and rolling, but instead, I'd use Zinsser Cover Stain primer (oil-base).
+I don't recommend this product for brushing and rolling.
+Instead, I'd use Zinsser Cover Stain primer (oil-base).
 The extended dry time makes it a little easier to work with and it's a little less messy.

 I spray this primer on cabinet doors with an airless sprayer and it lays out beautifully on doors when spraying them flat.
 You have to be mindful of runs when spraying vertical surfaces, even cabinet door edges.
 If you make one too many passes with the spray gun, the primer will drip.